renpy/renpy/sphinx/source/python.rst

 =================

-Ren'Py is written in the Python programming language, and includes support for including python code inside Ren'Py scripts.
+Ren'Py is written in the Python programming language, and includes support for including Python inside Ren'Py scripts.
 Python support can be used for many things, from setting a flag to creating new displayables.
-This chapter covers ways in which Ren'Py scripts can directly invoke Python code, through the various python statements.
+This chapter covers ways in which Ren'Py scripts can directly invoke Python, through the various python statements.

 .. _python-statement: